VitalPBX/vitalpbx_copy_recording_cdr_stats/README.md

 We connect to the new server and go to the folder where we copied the database backup (/tmp/).<br>
 And we proceed to perform the restore
 <pre>
-mysql -u root <  /tmp/asterisk.sql
+mysql -u root asterisk <  /tmp/asterisk.sql
-mysql -u root <  /tmp/sonata_stats.sql
+mysql -u root sonata_stats <  /tmp/sonata_stats.sql
 </pre>